4W4I5/Semester-6-Notes/Ethical Hacking/Sessional 2 Prep/Sessional 2 Prep Notes.md

 - **Exploitation:**
     - Malicious DLLs are renamed with the same name as legitimate DLLs and replaced in the directory.
     - When an application runs, it loads the malicious DLL from the application directory instead of the real DLL.
+    - An application typically looks for dll in current dir if FQP isnt setup
+	    - Then it looks in the System directory
+	    - Then the windows directory
 - **Tools:**
     - DLL hijacking tools like Metasploit can generate DLLs that return with a session with privileges.
     - These DLLs are renamed and placed in the directory, leading to the opening of a session with system privileges.